Ross L. Wilson

 Ross L. Wilson (born August 22, 1955) is an American diplomat who was the chargé d'affaires of the United States to Afghanistan from 2020 to 2021.
-He was the U.S. Ambassador to Turkey from 2005 to 2008 and the U.S. Ambassador to Azerbaijan from 2000 to 2003, with the personal rank of Minister-Counselor.
+He was the U.S. ambassador to Turkey from 2005 to 2008 and the U.S. ambassador to Azerbaijan from 2000 to 2003, with the personal rank of minister-counselor.
 He also teaches part-time at Carleton College.
-Ambassador Wilson is also the director of the Dinu Patriciu Eurasia Center at the Atlantic Council.
+Wilson also previously served as director of the Dinu Patriciu Eurasia Center at the Atlantic Council.

 Early life and education

-Wilson was born in Minneapolis, Minnesota on August 22, 1955.
-He received a Bachelor's degree magna cum laude from the University of Minnesota in 1977 and master's degrees from Columbia University (1979) and the National War College (1995).
+Wilson was born in Minneapolis, Minnesota, on August 22, 1955.
+He received a bachelor's degree magna cum laude from the University of Minnesota in 1977 and master's degrees from Columbia University in 1979 and the National War College in 1995.
 Early in his career, he served in the State Department’s Offices of Soviet Union and Egyptian Affairs.

 Career

-Wilson served as U.S. Consul General at the American embassy in Moscow, USSR from 1980 to 1982, at the American embassy in Prague, Czechoslovakia from 1985 to 1987, again in Moscow from 1987 to 1990.
-He was Special Assistant to Under Secretary of State for Economic Affairs and Counselor of the Department Zoellick in 1990–1992.
-From 1992 to 1994, Wilson worked in Washington D.C. for Secretaries of State Baker, Eagleburger and Christopher in 1992–1994 as Deputy Executive Secretary of the Department of State.
-He later served as U.S. Consul General again in Melbourne, Australia from 1995 to 1997.
+Wilson served as consul general at the American embassy in Moscow from 1980 to 1982, at the American embassy in Prague from 1985 to 1987, and again in Moscow from 1987 to 1990.
+He was special assistant to the under secretary of state for economic affairs and counselor of the Department from 1990 to 1992.
+From 1992 to 1994, Wilson worked as deputy executive secretary of state for Secretaries of State James Baker, Larence Eagleburger, and Christopher Warren.
+He served as U.S. consul general again in Melbourne, Australia, from 1995 to 1997.

-From 1997 to 2000, Wilson was Principal Deputy to the Ambassador-at-Large and Special Advisor to the Secretary of State for the New Independent States of the former Soviet Union.
+From 1997 to 2000, Wilson was principal deputy to the ambassador-at-large and special advisor to the secretary of state for the newly independent states of the former Soviet Union.

-President Clinton nominated him as U.S. Ambassador to the Republic of Azerbaijan in February 2000, and he served in that capacity in 2000–2003.
-Between June 2003 and February 2005, Wilson served as U.S. Senior Negotiator for the Free Trade Area of the Americas (FTAA) at the Office of the U.S. Trade Representative.
+In February 2000, President Clinton nominated Wilson to be ambassador to the Republic of Azerbaijan, and he served in that capacity from 2000 to 2003.
+From June 2003 to February 2005, he served as U.S. senior negotiator for the Free Trade Area of the Americas (FTAA) at the Office of the U.S. Trade Representative.
 In this capacity, he headed the U.S. delegation in the FTAA negotiations and was responsible for the development, coordination and implementation of U.S. government negotiating positions and strategies in these trade talks.
-Between February and August 2005, Wilson served as Executive Assistant and Chief of Staff for Deputy Secretary of State Robert B. Zoellick, providing policy and staff support to the Deputy Secretary on the entire range of issues in U.S. foreign policy.
+Between February and August 2005, Wilson served as executive assistant and chief of staff for deputy secretary of state Robert B. Zoellick, providing policy and staff support to the deputy secretary on the entire range of issues in U.S. foreign policy.